On the eve of its 30th anniversary (and a Jordan Peele-penned sequel), 90s horror movie Candyman remains remarkably relevant.

 The urban legend in Candyman is a kind of curse (see also Macbeth).
 Helen hears the rumours and is bitten by curiosity.
 Or rather, is infected by it.

 Female curiosity often ends badly in literature: there’s a price to pay for too many questions (or being overly educated).
-For Helen, it sees her increasingly pulled into Candyman’s world.
+For Helen, this sees her increasingly pulled into Candyman’s world.
 In other words, once through the mirror, she can’t come back.

 Bit by bit, the world comes to view Helen as an extension of Candyman himself.
 Finally, she becomes him, in a kind of reverse superhero metamorphosis, from nobody into villain.